barinali/static-blog/content/post/lazy-angular-with-webpack-and-ui-router.md

 * **Pros:**
   * Smaller, and therefore faster, initial page load
+  * Fewer requests to the server, since most of your code is bundled together
   * Lends itself nicely to a feature-organized codebase
   * Load what you need\*

 * **Cons:**
   * It's up to you to organize your code optimally
   * Sometimes you will have to download the same code more than once